amanjpro/mool-compiler/README.md

 2- Open the terminal and write
 	ant jar

-And to run the mool compiler:
-1- Open the terminal and write:
+And to run the mool compiler, without running the partial evaluator, open the terminal and write:
 	./mool.sh path/to/the/file.mool

+In order to run the compiler with the partial evaluator (namely HPE), open the terminal and write:
+	./mool.sh -pe path/to/the/file.mool

 The semantics of the language: